Student Handbook - Sexual Misconduct

 Mutually Agreed Upon Sanction

-If the accused student elects to acknowledge his/her actions and take responsibility for the alleged sexual misconduct, the Dean of Students will propose a resolution to the complaint and a sanction.
+If the accused student elects to acknowledge his/her actions and take responsibility for the alleged sexual misconduct or relationship violence, the Dean of Students will propose a resolution to the complaint and a sanction.
 If both parties agree in writing to such proposed sanction, the complaint is resolved without a hearing and without any further right of appeal by either party

-Mediation (not to be used for complaints of sexual misconduct)
+Mediation will not be used for complaints of sexual misconduct or relationship violence.